prezi/raleway-prezi/README.md

 **Folder structure:**

-Source, working Glyphs files are in – **Raleway Prezi Src (Glyphs)** folder Archive of the original font in – **Raleway Original** folder

-InDesign file for creating cross check PDF – *InDesign*
+**Raleway Prezi Src (Glyphs)** folder: source, working Glyphs files **Raleway Original** folder: archive of the original Raleway font **InDesign** folder: InDesign file for creating cross check PDF

 Upgraded, extended and fitted – what is it means?
 So:
--changed diacritical marks and punctuation  (we make them bigger,more readable) -changed name from Raleway to Raleway Prezi (with style names) -changed a to alternate a / stylistic set 01 / ss01 -changed w to alternate w / stylistic set 02 / ss02 -changed default numbers style from old numerals to default set / .onum
+- changed diacritical marks and punctuation  (we make them bigger,more readable)
+- changed name from Raleway to Raleway Prezi (with style names) -changed a to alternate a / stylistic set 01 / ss01 -changed w to alternate w / stylistic set 02 / ss02 -changed default numbers style from old numerals to default set / .onum